 The heads (or designees) of agencies must comply with the provisions in the agreements and with state laws, city or county ordinances, regulations, and instructions concerning withholding taxes, filing returns, and paying taxes.
 Agencies should consult directly with tax authorities for obtaining forms and instructions.
 Agencies are to withhold the state, city, or county income or employment taxes only for those states, cities, and counties identified in Appendices 2 and 3.
 The E-Commerce Division (see contacts) will be consulted when an agency is requested to withhold a tax not identified in the appendices to this chapter as eligible for withholding.

-Requirements of states for withholding income tax may be modified by reciprocal agreements among states.
+Reciprocal agreements between states may modify requirements for withholding state income tax.
 These agreements generally relieve nonresident employees of their tax liability to the state in which they are employed.
 They also relieve their employer of the duty to withhold such taxes.
 To comply with Treasury-State withholding agreements, agencies must conform to the withholding provisions of reciprocal agreements.

 Agencies may use the same designated officers or employees for withholding state and city or county income or employment taxes as they use for withholding federal taxes.
-When required by the state, city, or county, the appropriate authorities will be provided the names of the federal officers or employees who are designated to perform the withholding duties.
+When required by the state, city, or county, agencies will provide the appropriate authorities the names of the designated federal officers or employees who perform the withholding duties.

-At the request of the Secretary, agency heads will furnish a report of noncompliance with provisions of any agreement or any information connected with the administration of the agreements.
+At the request of the Secretary, agency heads will furnish a report of noncompliance with provisions of any agreement or any information connected with the administration of the agreement.

-State tax withholding is required for agency employees who are subject to the tax and whose regular place of federal employment is within the political boundaries of the state that has entered into an agreement.
+State tax withholding is a requirement for agency employees who are subject to the tax and whose regular place of federal employment is within the political boundaries of the state that has entered into an agreement.
 (See Section 5045 for military withholding instructions.)

 City or county tax withholding is required for agency employees who are subject to the tax and (1) whose regular place of federal employment is within the city or county that has entered into an agreement or (2) is a resident of the city or county.

-Generally, an “official duty station” is designated for federal employees where they report regularly to perform their services.
-In the case of employees whose duties are performed at a place other than their “official duty station,” the jurisdiction in which the employee regularly performs their duties will be considered the regular place of federal employment is the place where the employees regularly perform their duties.
+Generally, a designated “official duty station” is where federal employees report regularly to perform their duties.
+In the case of federal employees who regularly perform their duties at a place other than their “official duty station,” the jurisdiction in which the employee regularly performs their duties will be considered the regular place of federal employment.

 To avoid large numbers of withholding actions, when only a moderate difference between the employees’ annual compensation and the estimated percent paid for services performed within the city or county exists, agencies should reduce withholdings only when employees perform 25 percent or more of their services outside the city or county.
-FS Form 7311: Employee’s Withholding Certificate for Local Taxes—City or County (Appendix 5), contains these instructions.
+FS Form 7311: Employee’s Withholding Certificate for Local Taxes—City or County (Appendix 4), contains these instructions.
 See Subsection 5040.40 for more information on FS Form 7311.